pragmaticsc/ruby_md_ssg_example/docs/blog/launch.md

-# Static Ruby Launch Notes
+# Ruby MD SSG Launch Notes

-Welcome to the first release of Static Ruby.
+Welcome to the first release of Ruby MD SSG.
 The goal is to build static sites with a tiny toolchain.

 ## Highlights